Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

+Here we are tasked with computing a sum over intermediate basis states $|\phi_j\rangle$, and associativity of the product is not at all manifest.
+On the other hand, by gluing strips side-by-side it is clear that the answer should be given by a correlation function on a cylinder of circumference 4:

+Explicitly demonstrating the equivalence of \eq{starstarC3C3} and \eq{starstarC4} is not trivial.
+The result follows from the so-called {\it generalized gluing and resmoothing theorem}, formulated in \cite{Leclair1,Leclair2} and further generalized to arbitrary CFTs in \cite{SchwarzSen}.
+We will take these things for granted and deduce star products using the intuitive operation of gluing strips, as suggested by the Schr{\"o}dinger representation.

+There is an additional set of axioms in Witten's SFT relating to reality of the action.
+This assumes the existence of a conjugation in the space of string fields satisfying the following identities

-The last two are expected properties of the conjugate transpose of a matrix.
-From this it follows that the action is a real number if the dynamical string field satisfies the reality condition
+As the notation suggests, this structure can be identified with {\it reality conjugation} of the BCFT state space. \begin{exercise}Show that reality conjugation satisfies these relations.\end{exercise} From this it follows that the action is a real number if the dynamical string field satisfies the reality condition

 Moreover, nonlinear infinitesimal gauge transformations preserve the reality condition if the gauge parameter satisfies $\Lambda^\ddag = -\Lambda$.
 The reality condition at the nonlinear level is therefore the same as what we have already discussed for the linearized equations of motion.
+Incidentally, from \eq{Sch_conj} we can deduce the reality conjugate of the Schr{\"o}dinger functional in the split string representation: